wendallgee/pinteresting/README.md

 # One Month Rails

-THis is the pinteresting sample application for
+This is the pinteresting sample application for
 [*One Month Rails*](http://onemonthrails.com)

-by [Geoff Fleming]
+by [Geoffrey Fleming]